 This is where we came from

-The campsite was again an Alps campsite and again full with Dutch people.
-At the front desk we could use free internet.
+The campsite was again an Alps campsite and again full of Dutch people.
+At the front desk, we could use free internet.
 The youth there only used that to write long stories on Hyves.
-The campsite was pretty cheap and we were given a pamphlet about how to separate our garbage.
+The campsite was pretty cheap and we were given a pamphlet about separating our garbage.
 The only garbage we had was that pamphlet.
-We also got two tickets for free welcome drinks in the bar.
+We also got two tickets for complimentary welcome drinks in the bar.
 After showering we went over to drink some beer.
 That was nice after cycling all day.
-After finish the beers we learned that they weren't covered by the tickets.
+After finishing the beers we learned that they weren't covered by the tickets.
 At night it wasn't cold, making it one of the rare nights we slept well.
-Oh, we also realized tomorrow would be Sunday and most stores would be closed.
+We also realized it would be Sunday the following day most stores would be closed.